uebling/Foobar/Level 5/readme.md

 1/r+1/s=1.
 Both series partition the natural numbers, which means that every natural number is either in B_r or B_s, never in both.
 In our case, ![f4] and ![f5], and with s being an integer (which can be pulled out of the floor function) plus sqrt(2), this already smells like a recursive solution can be constructed.

-The next step is to find out to which term we have to sum up ![Br] and ![Bs] to get the sum over all integers up to N. Since by construction N=N/r+N/s
+The next step is to find out to which term we have to sum up ![Br] and ![Bs] to get the sum over all integers up to N. Since N=N/r+N/s, and therefore ![f6], we know how many terms of each sum we need.

 [f1]: http://chart.apis.google.com/chart?cht=tx&chl=\sum_{i=1}^n\left\lfloor\sqrt(2)i\right\rfloor